Documentation related to Akash Network upgrade to version 0.24.0:

 Using Cosmovisor to perform the upgrade is not mandatory.

-binary at the time of the upgrade.
+Node operators also have the option to manually update the akash binary at the time of the upgrade.
 Doing it before the upgrade height will stop the node.

-When the chain halts at the proposed upgrade height, stop the current process running akash
+When the chain halts at the proposed upgrade height, stop the current process running akash.

-Either download the Akash upgrade binary (v0.26.1) or build from source - completed in this step - and ensure the akash
+Either download the Akash upgrade binary (v0.26.1) or build from source - completed in this step - and ensure the akash binary has been updated:

-Update configuration with
+akash versionUpdate configuration with

-Restart the process running akash
+akash initRestart the process running akash.

 Appendix